Skip to main content

 extraNSStringAdditional information about the blocked message

-sentTimelong longThe send time of the blocked message (Unix timestamp, in milliseconds).
-Supported in iOS SDK version 5.2.4 and later.
+sentTimelong longTimestamp when the message was sent (Unix timestamp, milliseconds).
+Supported in iOS SDK v5.2.4+.

 typedef NS_ENUM(NSUInteger, RCMessageBlockType) {